 100 North Riverfront Drive, Mankato

 Reconciliation Park was dedicated on September 19, 1997.
 The park is the site of the largest mass execution in U.S. history where 38 Dakota Indians were hanged by the federal government.
 This was the result of trials following the U.S. Dakota Conflict of 1862.
 Tom Miller sculpted the buffalo from a 67-ton block of local Kasota limestone.
 The buffalo symbolizes the spiritual survival of the Dakota People and honors the Dakota heritage of this area.
 The park is a site to reflect, meditate and remember.
-“A reconciliation for all people.” veteran are etched into the bricks, individually honoring hundreds on the site.
+“A reconciliation for all people.”
+Veterans are etched into the bricks, individually honoring hundreds on the site.

 Veterans’ Memorial Bridge